didiersmith/steve/chapters/remarkable-progress.md

 "Legislator, eh?"
 Murdoch asked.
 "What are her rules?"

 "The usual stuff.
-No robbing, killing, sexual assalt.
-Strict adherance to the alignment meme.
+No robbing, killing, sexual assault.
+Strict adherence to the alignment meme.
 Also, no importing weird chemicals."

 "And her punishments?"